dorumrr/de1984/FIREWALL.md

 ### Manual Mode

-User can force a specific backend from Settings (this is missing currently!). **Important**: The dropdown should only show backends that are currently available on the device.
+User can force a specific backend from Settings.
+**Important**: The dropdown should only show backends that are currently available on the device.

 **Available backends check**:
 - **VPN**: Always available (always shown in dropdown)